 - The JPB reports that an easement will be needed from the Santa Clara Valley Transportation Authority (VTA) to allow maintenance access to its power lines installed near VTA's light rail tracks. - Bayshore Property (Segment 1 South of tunnels) The parties have reached a final agreement on price and construction was completed using permits issued by the owner, pending completion of the transaction.
 The JPB submitted a draft request for concurrence to the FTA and is addressing the FTA's comments.
-The FTA also requested an explanatory letter from the JPB's legal counsel. - Staff continues to review electrical safety zones (ESZs) for potential changes due to OCS pole relocations. - The Real Estate Department is assisting Rail Operations in acquiring areas/buildings for storage of spare parts and equipment needed to support the electrified railroad.
+The FTA also requested an explanatory letter from the JPB's legal counsel.
+The JPB has not yet provided an update on these activities.

+- Staff continues to review electrical safety zones (ESZs) for potential changes due to OCS pole relocations. - The Real Estate Department is assisting Rail Operations in acquiring areas/buildings for storage of spare parts and equipment needed to support the electrified railroad.